Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Tacitus tells us that the British put 40,000 of the Roman defenders of London and its inhabitants to the sword -- then they razed the city to the ground.

 Next in line was the important city of Verulam -- now St. Albans.
 Boadicea leveled the city, driving the enemy before her.
 The inhabitants of Regnum and Rutupium fled before her armies arrived.
-It has been said that the destruction of lives on both sides was so great that the burning towns and cities were quenched in blood.
+It has been said that the destruction of lives on both sides was so great that the burning towns and cities were quenched by their blood.
 Boadicea and her armies swept westward in an effort to intercept Paulinus.
 Dion Cassius reports that many battles were fought "with the heavy balance of disaster borne upon the Romans."

 The Unexpected Climax